NASA-AMMOS/slim/docs/guides/metrics/software-delivery-metrics/metrics-tool-trade-study.md

 ### Apache DevLake

-**Ease of Installation and Configuration**: Apache DevLake scored the highest in this category, indicating that it is relatively straightforward to set up and configure, making it an attractive option for organizations looking for a tool with a quick deployment process.
+**Ease of Installation and Configuration**: Apache DevLake scored the highest in this category, indicating that it is relatively straightforward to set up and configure.

 **Integration with Other Tools**: It excels in integrating with other tools, including GitHub, Jenkins, and JIRA, which demonstrates its ability to seamlessly fit into existing DevOps ecosystems.

-**Community and Support**: Apache DevLake boasts strong community and vendor support, making it a reliable choice for organizations seeking assistance and resources.
+**Community and Support**: Apache DevLake boasts strong community and vendor support.

-**Customization and Extensibility**: Apache DevLake provides extensive customization options, allowing organizations to tailor it to their specific requirements effectively.
+**Customization and Extensibility**: Apache DevLake provides extensive customization options.
+This allows for customizable metrics tracking.

 ### ThoughtWorks Metrik